sb7297/web-sprint-challenge-javascript-fundamentals/README.md

 to continue existing for as long as it does.
 We can see by executing `cnt` that it even preserves the value of the counter across executions.
+I did not use a closure in the sprint challenge, as it wasn't necessary.

 4. Describe the four principles of the 'this' keyword.